 May Lake to Ten Lakes, Yosemite Park

-Notes by piero scaruffi | See Back to Yosemite | See Other California destinations
+Notes by piero scaruffi | See Back to Yosemite | California hikes | Pictures of these hikes

 Ten Lakes

 The trailhead is 32 kms outside the Valley on hwy 120 going east (Tioga Rd).
-It is marked T15.
+It is marked T14.
 If you are heading east, it is located right before the Yosemite Creek picnic area (after the White Wold campground).
 If you are heading west, it is located after the Porcupine Flat campground.
 The trail heads north, so it is on the left-hand side of the road if you are driving east.

 The elevation at the trailhead is about 2500 meters.
 The Ten Lakes trail heads mostly north.
 After 3kms it intersects with the trail coming from White Wolf.
 After another hour of walking, the trail enters a meadow.
 Bear left in the meadow.
 Then the trail climbs up very steeply, coasting the waterfalls. after about one hour, the trail forks: right for Grant's Lake, left for Ten Lakes.
 At this point you have hiked about 8kms and you have two more to go.
 This is the highest point of the Ten Lake hike and it is above 3000 meters.
 Then the trail plunges down into the valley of the lakes, an almost vertical drop.

-May Lake to Ten Lakes
+Tenaya Lake or May Lake to Ten Lakes

 The trail from May Lake reaches the Ten Lake area after circling around Mt Hoffmann and Toulomne Peak.
 Three steep climbs (three passes) are involved.
 The main attractions are the views from these passes (the third one is the classic ten-lake view) and the lakes themselves.
 The landscape changes dramatically between one pass and the next one.
 The price you pay is a long, tough hike because you go up and down three times, and the last one (if you go from May Lake towards the Ten Lakes) is the steepest.
+I doubt there are actually ten lakes: you only see four from the top of the last pass.
+Even if you add the two Grant lakes (which are on the other side of the ridge), you don't get ten.

 • May Lake (2826m) trailhead to May Lake (2kms) [20']